 - Provide technical advice to local planning authorities on how to deal with planning applications that could have an impact on air quality.

-The guidance will be regularly reviewed and updated in light of any future national and local policy changes and feedback from users of the document.
+The guidance will be reviewed and updated in light of any future national and local policy changes and feedback from users of the document.
 The next revision is due shortly.

 - Air quality and emissions mitigation guidance for Sussex authorities (2013) (757KB)